StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 HOW DO THE SPECTRE VARIANTS WORK?
 -
 SNIPER SPECTRES:
-* There is a rare chance for group of sniper spectres to spawn starting after two minutes.
+* There is a rare chance for a group of sniper spectres to spawn starting after two minutes.
 They can spawn with any of the three sniper weapons.
 They will always be cloaked and will only de-cloak when they have line of sight on an enemy to shoot.

 SUICIDE SPECTRES:
 * There is a random chance for them to spawn in their own dedicated waves mid-late game.
 They have several Pilots' worth of health so that grunts don't drop them immediately.
 They will die without exploding if they take enough damage.
 They also do increased damage to both Pilots and Titans and have increased sprint speed compared to the base game.